cables-gl/cables/README.md

 If you want to create a library, there are some steps you need to consider:

 1. Libraries can be found in `src/core/libs`
-2. The folder they are in defines their namespace.
+2. The folder they are in defines their namespace. (`cgl/` will end up in `window.CGL`)
-3. The subfolder they are in defines their classname.
+3. The subfolder they are in defines their classname. (cgl/light/ will end up in `window.CGL.Light`)
-4. If a file ist at root level (directly in the `libs` folder), the namespace will be `CABLES`.
+4. If a file ist at root level (directly in the namespace folder), the namespace has to be controlled by the file. (see below)
 5. The resulting filename will have the structure `namespace_classname.min/max.js`.
-6. If a file is at root level, the resulting filename will be `filename.js`
+6. If a file is in the `cables/` namespace, the resulting filename will be `filename.js`
-7. Every namespace library needs an `index.js` as the main entry point.
+7. Every library in a subfolder (see 3.) needs an `index.js` as the main entry point.
 #### Example:

 Input structure: